 A set of values that are more than merely a marketing pitch.
 Rather they permeate everything the organisation does, and affect the way people are treated.
 It sounds fairly simple and cliched, but these organisations generally value their employees as people rather than simply figures on a spreadsheet.

-Melissa Scadden is a Senior Associate at Justitia.
+Melissa Scadden is a Partner at Justitia.
 Click here to view her profile.